Jokela school shooting: Finnish government

 The Lutheran Archbishop Jukka Paarma of Turku, the Orthodox Archbishop Leo of Karelia, the Catholic Bishop Józef Wróbel of Helsinki and other church authorities expressed their condolences to the relatives and loved ones of those who died in the massacre.
 Throughout the country, church buildings were opened for anyone seeking pastoral care; the incident was a major topic in religious services, many of which were specifically held because of the incident.

 On 9 November 2007, the Finnish government decided to drop objections to the European Union directive on firearms.
-This will likely mandate a common European minimum age limit of 18 years for gun ownership.
+This mandated a common European minimum age limit of 18 years for gun ownership.
 After the decision was announced, interior minister Anne Holmlund commented through her aide that it was not a direct consequence of the shootings, as the directive had been prepared for a long time and "wouldn't have prevented the events anyway."

 On 13 November, the Finnish government announced that it would set up a "Commission of Inquiry to investigate the Jokela school shooting and events that bear relevance to the incident".
 The investigation report was released in February 2009.

-According to the Finnish Ministry of Justice, a legislative process aimed at establishing an enabling Act covering the Terms of an official Investigative Commission would be finalised by the end of March 2008.
-The plan was to have a Final Report, covering the Jokela school shooting incident, finalised in one year.
+According to the Finnish Ministry of Justice, a legislative process aimed at establishing an enabling act covering the terms of an official investigative commission would be finalised by the end of March 2008.
+The plan was to have a final report, covering the Jokela school shooting incident, finalised in one year.